A new shop for emerging and advanced designers.

-When National Dance Institute (NDI) learned about treasure&bond, they immediately set their sights on becoming a funding recipient.
-"We saw an article about treasure&bond's opening in a newspaper," said Graig Donnelly, development manager for NDI, which focuses on arts education programs for schoolchildren.
+When National Dance Institute (NDI) learned about Treasure&Bond, it immediately set its sights on becoming a funding recipient.
+"We saw an article about Treasure&Bond's opening in a newspaper," said Graig Donnelly, development manager for NDI, which focuses on arts education programs for schoolchildren.
 "We decided we would do whatever we had to in order to be a beneficiary."

-NDI submitted an application and once chosen as a semi-finalist (there are usually a dozen selected), developed what Donnelly called a "multi-faceted grassroots effort to get out the vote."
-They focused on visibility through social media and brought dozens of kids who participate in NDI's award-winning programs into the store for an impromptu performance.
+NDI submitted an application, and once chosen as a semifinalist (there are usually a dozen selected), developed what Donnelly called a "multifaceted grassroots effort to get out the vote."
+It focused on visibility through social media and brought dozens of kids who participate in NDI's award-winning programs into the store for an impromptu performance.

 "We were excited to perform in public and share with new audiences our passion for creative expression through dance and music," said Donnelly.